SMSP: A Plug-and-Play Strategy of Multi-Scale Perception for MLLMs to Perceive Visual Illusions: Prompts for the Experiments

 \section{Prompts for the Experiments}

 We provide prompt templates used in Section \ref{sec:experiments}.
 For Vanilla, Filtered, and Blur with Histogram methods, there is only one image input for the models.
-They utilize a same default prompt template:
+They utilize the same default prompt template:

 For Chain-of-Thought Prompting (CoT) method, we prompt the models to imagine visualizing the image using the proposed perceptual strategies--squinting eyes and viewing afar.
 The CoT prompt template is as follows: